chr-1x/FSM-Visualizer/README.md

+# FSM-Visualizer

-# FSM-Visualizer Tool for generating FSM nodegraphs organized with force-based
+Tool for generating FSM nodegraphs organized with force-based displacement.

-displacement.
+HUGE TODO:
+ - Makefile
+ - Visual Studio project

 On Windows, you can run the simulation interactively.
 Presently the only controls are as follows: